Tazza: Shuffling Neural Network Parameters for Secure and Private Federated Learning: Introduction

-Specifically, integrity attacks involve malicious clients disrupting federated learning by sharing tampered updates, such as injecting noise~\cite{fang2020local}, training with incorrect labels~\cite{biggio2012poisoning,fung2020limitations}, or embedding adversarial patterns~\cite{bagdasaryan2020backdoor}.
-Without effective defense, these integrity attacks hinder global model convergence and performance.
-To counter these threats, researchers have developed defenses like filtering out anomalous updates using statistical priors~\cite{yin2018byzantine} or employing robust aggregation~\cite{blanchard2017machine,cao2020fltrust}.
-On the other hand, confidentiality attacks occur when a curious server tries to infer sensitive client data from model updates, are typically countered by techniques like differential privacy~\cite{abadi2016deep, dwork2014algorithmic} or gradient pruning~\cite{zhu2019deep}.
-However, such methods often compromise global model convergence due to altered updates~\cite{huang2021evaluating}.
+Integrity attacks arise when malicious clients disrupt federated learning by sharing tampered updates.
+These attacks include injecting noise~\cite{fang2020local}, using incorrect training labels~\cite{biggio2012poisoning,fung2020limitations}, or embedding adversarial patterns~\cite{bagdasaryan2020backdoor}.
+Such disruptions significantly impede global model convergence and performance.
+To counter these threats, researchers have developed defenses like filtering out anomalous updates using statistical priors~\cite{yin2018byzantine} and adopting robust aggregation strategies~\cite{blanchard2017machine,cao2020fltrust}.
+On the other hand, confidentiality attacks occur when a curious server tries to infer sensitive client data from the shared model updates.
+Common countermeasures include applying differential privacy techniques~\cite{abadi2016deep,dwork2014algorithmic} or using gradient pruning~\cite{zhu2019deep}.
+However, these methods can compromise the convergence of the global model due to the alteration of the updates.
 This paper aims to provide a comprehensive solution to these intertwined challenges in federated learning.

-We emphasize that ensuring both \textbf{integrity} and \textbf{confidentiality} is critical in federated learning, particularly for mobile and embedded systems.
-With large-scale participation from distributed and often anonymous clients, it is unrealistic to assume that all participants act in good faith.
-Robust mechanisms are needed to defend against malicious clients that compromise the integrity of the system.
-Equally important is safeguarding sensitive data collected from mobile and embedded devices, such as health information~\cite{park2020heartquake,ouyang2024admarker}, daily activities~\cite{Park21sugo,fu2024magspy,yun2024powdew}, or environmental metrics~\cite{xie2023mozart,sun2020alexa} to maintain user trust and meet privacy regulations.
+We emphasize that \textit{ensuring both \textbf{integrity} and \textbf{confidentiality}} is critical in federated learning, particularly for mobile and IoT scenarios.
+With large-scale participation from distributed and easy-to-physically-alter clients, it is unrealistic to assume that all participants act in good faith.
+Thus, robust mechanisms are needed to defend against malicious clients that compromise the integrity of the system as a whole.
+Equally important is safeguarding sensitive data collected from mobile/IoT devices, such as health information~\cite{park2020heartquake,ouyang2024admarker}, daily activities~\cite{Park21sugo,fu2024magspy,yun2024powdew}, or environmental metrics~\cite{xie2023mozart,sun2020alexa} to maintain trust and meet regulations.